 There are multiple occasions when someone should use disinfecting services at their business, and an outbreak is definitely one of them.
 Recurring disinfecting services benefit high traffic businesses who see a lot of customers and/employees on a daily basis.
 Additionally, those facilities like doctors' offices, clinics, and hospitals that need to be concerned with infection control benefit from recurring services.

 For the Coronavirus crisis, it is important to get your facility disinfected if you have a suspected/confirmed coronavirus COVID-19 exposure.
 This means you know, or suspect, an employee or customer came into your business while infected with the virus.
-Disinfecting services are also important for “essential businesses” who need to stay open to support public needs; this so they can remain open and productive for the benefit of not only their business, their employees, but the general good as well.
+Disinfecting services are also important for “essential businesses” who need to stay open to support public needs; so they can remain open and productive for the benefit of not only their business, their employees, but the general good as well.

 What Should Businesses Do to Prepare to Re-Open After Coronavirus?